Huaisu

-He was born in modern Changsha, Hunan.
+He was born in Lingling, Yongzhou, Hunan.
 Not much is known of his early life.
 His secular surname may have been Qian (錢).
 It is possible that Huaisu was a nephew of the poet Qian Qi (錢起).
 He became a monk in his childhood, apparently out of poverty.

-Legend has it that he planted banana trees (or any genus of trees under Musaceae) in the courtyard of the temple he lived, and used the leaves as paper to practice his art.
-He made his national fame in his early thirties when he came to Chang'an, which was then capital of China.
+Legend has it that he planted banana trees (or any genus of trees under Musaceae) in the courtyard of the temple where he lived and used the leaves as paper to practice his art.
+He gained his national fame in his early thirties when he came to Chang'an, which was then the capital of China.
 Famous poets of his time spoke highly of his works, including Li Bai.
 Like Li Bai, he was fond of alcohol.